MarcarianS/cs1440-marcarian-shelby-assn2/doc/Signature.md

 | February 23 | problem analysis and System analysis of SDP
 | February 25 | PsuedoCode without dictionary
 | February 26 | learned dictionary, implementation, no testing yet
+| February 27 | No Work
+| February 28 | Finished implementation and testing on my system